Rahul-160/media/README.md

        ]
    }
    ```
-3. Run `yarn update-site` to transcode the video (this will take a while depending on the video length), generate its embed page and deploy the site.
+3. Run `yarn update-site` to transcode the video (this will take some time depending on the video length), generate its embed page and deploy the site.